oscfcommunity/OSWeekend-Web/README.md

 # Open Source Weekend (OSW)

 Welcome to the [Open Source Weekend (OSW)](https://github.com/oscfcommunity/OSWeekend) repository!
-OSW is a community-driven initiative aimed at promoting and celebrating open-source technologies on a regular basis.
-Our goal is to create a platform for knowledge sharing, collaboration, and exploration of various open-source projects.
+OSW represents a dynamic community endeavor with a core mission to consistently champion and honor open-source technologies.
+Our overarching objective is to establish a vibrant platform fostering the exchange of knowledge, fostering collaborative efforts, and nurturing the exploration of diverse open-source projects.

 This is an initiative by [Open Source Community Foundation (OSCF)](https://github.com/oscfcommunity)!